Peter Collingwood: Early life

+Career

-Theatre and film roles
+Theatre

 After the war, Collingwood joined Amersham Repertory Theatre, followed by the Young Vic Company, and a number of other companies.
-In 1950 he married Margery Shaw.
-They moved to Perth, Scotland where he worked for the Perth Repertory Company.
+After marrying his wife, they moved to Perth, Scotland where he worked for the Perth Repertory Company.
 During this time, he wrote the farce Gathering Nuts, which was performed by the company, as well as by a number of other repertory companies.

-In 1953, Collingwood returned to London with his family—daughter Julia, stepsons Christopher and Michael—where he worked regularly on stage, in film, and on television.
+In 1953, Collingwood returned to London with his family, where he worked regularly on stage (as well as in film and television).

-In 1961, with Margery and step-son Michael, Collingwood travelled overland to Sri Lanka, then by ship to Perth, Australia.
+In 1961, with his wife and step-son Michael, Collingwood travelled overland to Sri Lanka, then by ship to Perth, Australia.
 From late 1961 to 1963, he worked at the Perth Playhouse.

 The family returned to England for two years, during which he appeared in a number of successful West End shows, including Inadmissible Evidence, Meals on Wheels, and I Love you Mrs Patterson.

 In 1967, Collingwood emigrated to Australia, first living in Perth before settling near Sydney in Balmain, New South Wales.
-He worked for many Sydney theatre companies including the Old Tote, Nimrod Theatre, Belvoir Theatre Company, the independent and Sydney Theatre Company Between 1970 and 1972 he was director of the Marian Street Theatre.
+He worked for many Sydney theatre companies including the Old Tote, Nimrod Theatre, Belvoir Theatre Company, the Independent Theatre and Sydney Theatre Company.
+Between 1970 and 1972 he was Artistic Director of the Marian Street Theatre.

-Television
+Television and film

+Collingwood appeared in numerous serial roles, both dramatic and comedic, in the UK and Australia.

+He played Lord John Russell in 1975 drama series Edward the Seventh.

+His Australian roles included playing Mr. Dunkley in Are You Being Served?
+Governor Phillip in The Timeless Land, and a recurring guest role on Home and Away as Bert King, father to main character Pippa Ross, from 1995 to 1997.